 There are many factors that determine how many mailboxes can move at once and the speed at which the copy process happens.
 We ask that moves be scheduled at least 4 days in advance to ensure we can accommodate for everyone.

-Our local Exchange is currently configured to support a maximum of 320 simultaneous mailbox moves.
+Our local Exchange is currently configured to support a maximum of 320 simultaneous active mailbox moves.
 The number of items, folders, and mailbox size are the biggest factors on performance from our environment.
 From the Microsoft side the biggest factor is how many moves they are processing from other customers.
 Thursday through Sunday are their busiest days for on boarding and Monday through Wednesday are their lightest days.

 What new limits are introduced with Exchange Online?